Mnv17/devtools-clone/README.md

 1. URL: "https://cors-anywhere.herokuapp.com/"
 2. Click on "give me temporary access"
-### Temporary Access:

-Ensure temporary access to the CORS proxy by visiting the link and confirming access.
 ### Start the Application:

 Run the application using your preferred method (e.g., npm, yarn):